Intulse Logo

 When you're ready to end conference mode, click the Split button.
 All calls will return to individual call status.

-Creating groups of Extensions will allow you to see each user’s current status, meaning whether they are unavailable, available, in use, etc. If you have permission, you will be able to see who they are currently on the phone with.
+Creating groups of Extensions will allow you to see each user’s current status, including whether their extension is available or busy and any custom status they may have created.
+If you have permission, you will be able to see who they are currently on the phone with.
 By clicking on the name of the extension, you will be presented with a list of options for interacting with that extension.
 The options available will vary based on permissions and extension type.

 • From the Configure Smart Monitoring screen, select Add Group and give that group a name.
 Then you will be given the option to Add Item to your group.
 Choose from the list of available extensions to add to your group.
 You can create multiple groups and add any number of items to each group.